eric-sclafani/website/src/assets/resume/resume.typ

 )

 #resume-item[
-  - Worked on a federal research project funded by the Intelligence Advanced Research Projects Activity (IARPA) called HIATUS, which focuses on authorship attribution, the task of automatically identifying the author of a document
+  - Worked on a federal research project funded by the Intelligence Advanced Research Projects Activity (IARPA) called HIATUS, which focuses on authorship attribution, the task of automatically identifying the author of a document.

   - Developed Gram2Vec, a Python package utilizing spaCy and Pandas to convert text into vectors based on writing style.
 Differs from other embedding algorithms like Word2Vec in that each vector position corresponds to a concrete feature pertaining to grammar usage.
-This makes the vectors interpretable, a property that traditional word vectors often lack
+This makes the vectors interpretable, a property that traditional word vectors often lack.

-// mention iarpa provided testing code, as well as KNN approach I build using sckikit learn
-  - Performed authorship attribution experiments using Gram2Vec with testing code and data provided by IARPA
+  - Performed authorship attibutions experiments with Gram2Vec using custom built K-Nearest Neighbors testing algorithm, as well as an evaluation suite provided by IARPA.

-  - Collaborated with team members to compile monthly progress reports
+  - Collaborated with team members to compile monthly progress reports.

 ]